Video store business plan for starting your own business

 Personnel plan of video game store

-The list of people needed to start this video game store business will complete the business plan video store. how to open a movie rental store depends on the personnel and finances of the business plan.
-There will be a permanent allocation of most of the workforce, just like in a bridal store business plan.
-The list of required employees to start the business is detailed below.
+The list of people needed to start a video game store business must be included in your business plan video store.
+When you search for how to open a movie rental store you should identify the major task and personnel required to perform those tasks.
+If you want to know how to keep your staff motivated and productive throughout the year, you can see some tips in this bridal store business plan.
+The list of required employees to start Game Garage is given below.

 7.1 Company Staff

-- 1 General Mange/ Chief Operating Officer to help direct the business
+- 1 General Manager to help direct the business

-- 2 Merchandise Manager to manage market visits and vendor relations
+- 2 Merchandise Managers to manage market visits and vendor relations

 - 2 Store Managers to manage the daily activities of the store

-- 1 Accountant/Cashiers to manage the monetary activities of the store
+- 1 Accountant/ Cashier to manage the monetary activities of the store

-- 1 Receptionist to receive calls for video gaming purchasing
+- 1 Receptionist to receive calls for video game purchasing

 - 2 Cleaners